Window Curtains & Drapery Hardware Rods

 9. How to hang curtains in a bay window ?

-Ans: Use a straight curtain rod for each window frame if your bay window has more than 3 sections.
+Ans: Use a straight single curtain rod for each window frame if your bay window has more than 3 sections.
 If it only has 3 sections, use 1 long curtain rod.
 Mount 2 brackets over each part in your bay window.
 Then insert your curtain rods in the rod pockets of your curtains and place them on the brackets.

 10. How to hang curtains on arched window ?